Z. v Minister for Justice, Equality and Law Reform

 Z. v Minister for Justice, Equality and Law Reform [2002] IESC 14, [2002]; 2 ILRM 215 is an Irish Supreme Court case where the Court ruled that the absence of an oral hearing need not infringe the right of an applicant for refugee status to natural and constitutional justice.

 Background

 The Appellant, a 53 years of age, of Russian nationality, arrived in Ireland on the 18th of October 1999 and applied for refugee status with the first named respondent.

 In his submission the Appellant stated that, he has "no religion" but ethnically he is considered Jewish because his mother is Jewish.
 He was attacked by the Chechen paramilitaries.
-Afterwards he was kidnapped by the Chechen and was held captive for a year.
-He stated not to have received any assistance from the Russian authorities during that time.
+Afterwards he was kidnapped by the Chechen and held captive for a year.
+He stated that he had not received any assistance from the Russian authorities during that time.
 Rather the Russian authorities brought criminal allegations against him for surrendering his weapons to the paramilitaries and for disobeying superior orders.

 The Appellants after being interviewed by the state, his case was found to be "manifestly unfounded" on the grounds of paragraphs 14(a), 14(b) and 14(c) of the Hope Hanlan Procedures.